-When you visit Lima, Peru, you might be surprised to find out that you can swim amidst hundreds of sea lions in the Pacific ocean.
-I’m from the USA, where such an activity would only be allowed if experienced in the confines of a controlled place; such as an aquarium.
-Not in Peru—there, you can jump right into the sea lions’ natural habitat and play.
-Swimming with Sea Lions in Peru is possible via several guided tours, all of which claim that the activity is safe for all involved—the tourists and the sea lions.
+When visiting Lima, Peru, you may be surprised to discover that you can swim amongst hundreds of sea lions in the Pacific Ocean.
+I’m from the USA, where such an activity would only be allowed in the confines of a controlled environment, such as an aquarium.
+In Peru, however, you can dive right into the sea lions’ natural habitat and play.
+Swimming with sea lions in Peru is possible through several guided tours, all of which claim that the activity is safe for everyone involved, including the tourists and the sea lions.

 How to Swim with Sea Lions in Peru

-There are several tour groups that will facilitate your experience of swimming with sea lions in Peru.
-Each tour group will do the following:
+Several tour groups offer the opportunity to swim with sea lions in Peru.
+Each tour group will provide the following

-Round trip boat ride to/from Palomino Islands, where you can swim with the sea lions
+A round-trip boat ride is included to and from the Palomino Islands, where you can swim with the sea lions.

-A tour guide who will explain the history of the Palomino Islands, teach you about the sea lions, and generally guide you through the day
+A tour guide will accompany you, explaining the history of the Palomino Islands, providing information about the sea lions, and guiding you throughout the day.

-A wetsuit & life vest (to use when you jump into the water with the sea lions)
+A wetsuit and life vest are provided for you to use when you jump into the water with the sea lions.

-Seasickness pills (the boat ride is choppy and it’s strongly suggested to take one before setting sail to avoid feeling woozy during your journey).
+Seasickness pills are provided as the boat ride can be choppy, and it’s recommended to take one before setting sail to avoid feeling nauseous during the journey.

 How to Get from Lima to Palomino Islands

-The best way to get to the Palomino Islands from Lima is via a port that’s located in Callao, Lima, Peru.
+The best way to reach the Palomino Islands from Lima is through the port located in Callao, Lima, Peru.

-Callao is approx. 30-minutes by car from Miraflores, Lima—a district that most tourists stay in when visiting Lima.
+Callao is about a 30-minute car ride from Miraflores, the district where most tourists stay when visiting Lima.

 How Much Does it Cost to Swim with Sea Lions in Peru?

-Website: Click here to view the Mar Adentro Excursiones Website
+Website: Click here to visit the Mar Adentro Excursiones website

 What to Expect on the Swimming with the Sea Lions Excursion